-The Oakland County Board of Commissioners kicked off National Safety Month with their annual Gun Safety Awareness press conference.
-The conference was a huge success and was attended by county officials, safety advocates, and over 30 local law enforcement agencies.
-It highlighted the importance of safe firearm storage in curbing gun violence and educated the public on the importance of means restriction in suicide prevention.
+The Oakland County Board of Commissioners will recognize National Safety Month with their annual Gun Safety Awareness press conference on Tuesday, June 19th at 1:30 p.m.
+The conference will be attended by county officials, safety advocates, and over 30 local law enforcement agencies.
+It will highlight the importance of safe firearm storage in curbing gun violence, tragic accidents, and suicide.

-Members of the public are invited to attend Tuesday’s press conference at the Oakland County Board of Commissioners Auditorium at 1200 N. Telegraph Road in Pontiac, Michigan.
-Join the online conversation during the event by following @OakGov on Twitter and by using #OaklandCounty.
+Members of the public are invited to attend the press conference at the Oakland County Board of Commissioners Auditorium at 1200 N. Telegraph Road in Pontiac where free gun locks will be available.
+You can join the conversation online during the event by following @OakGov on Twitter and using #OaklandCounty.
 Continue reading

 The Oakland County Board of Commissioners has partnered with the Detroit Zoo in Royal Oak, MI for the 6th annual GreenFest on Saturday, April 14, from 10 a.m. to 3 p.m.
 GreenFest is as a zoo-wide event dedicated to celebrating Earth Day and a wonderful way to engage the community in environmental stewardship.